top of page

 CLAIRE LUCHETTE

-Claire's fiction and non-fiction has appeared in Best American Short Stories, VQR, Ploughshares, The New York Times, Granta, Kenyon Review, Glimmer Train, Iowa Review, and Indiana Review.
-Their story "New Bees" won a 2020 Pushcart Prize.
+A National Book Foundation 5 Under 35 Honoree, Claire's writing has appeared in Best American Short Stories, VQR, Ploughshares, The New York Times, Granta, Kenyon Review, Glimmer Train, Iowa Review, and Indiana Review, and their story "New Bees" won a Pushcart Prize.

 2010 - present